 Editor’s note: I recently saw a case where a very old ODBC module (compiled in the year 1995) caused Explorer to repeatedly crash.
 It was a .CPL file present in the System32 folder, placed by an old program.
 ProcMon log showed Explorer crashing repeatedly every time it tried to load the module.
 This was going on in a cyclic loop.
 Clearing the .CPL file instantly fixed the issue.

 For detailed information, see Clean Boot Troubleshooting Using Autoruns.
-If the problem still occurs in clean boot state, move on to next step.
+If the problem still occurs in a clean boot state, move on to the next step.

 Do some cleanup work in your original profile: